 Yoga is an ancient philosoply that originated in India; it is the science of wellbeing.
 The development of yoga can be traced back to over 5000 years ago.
-It is not a religion and can be practised by anyone of any faith.
+Yoga is not a religion and can be practised by anyone of any faith.
 To say that the word Yoga itself is a religion makes as much sense as saying that the words Union or Holistic are themselves religions.
-Yoga means union; we unite the breath with the mind and body while mindfully practising postures or meditation.
+Yoga means union; we unite the breath with the mind and body while mindfully practising yoga postures or meditation.
 Through regular practice of yoga you'll discover how to tune into and listen to your body in order to improve your strength, flexibility, coordination, and cardiovascular health, as well as self confidence and overall well-being.

 We're happy to answer any futher questions about yoga - please click here to contact us.